correaph/on-offline-budget-trackers/README.md

 ## Questions

-Is it easy to make changes, like adding additional info to the workouts ?
+Is it easy to make changes, like adding additional info to the budget ?
 Yes, the project is well documented.

 Send me an e-mail <henriqueph@hotmail.com>